Today, we’re going to discuss using hand written thank you notes to get more leads and grow your network marketing

 Do the little things that most network marketers don’t do.
 The little things do matter.
 It’s the little things that will make you stand out from the competition.

-What are your thoughts about using hand written notes and thank you notes to help grow your network marketing business?
+What are your thoughts about using hand written notes and thank you notes to get more leads and help grow your network marketing business?
 What type of results have you experienced?
 Leave a comment below to share your thoughts.
 I look forward to hearing from you.